 FORTEPIANO & HARPSICHORD

 Dongsok Shin was born in Boston and has specialized on early keyboard instruments for over 35 years.
 A member of the internationally acclaimed baroque ensemble REBEL since 1997, he has free lanced with many of the finest period instrument ensembles in the US, has accompanied Renée Fleming, Rufus Müller, and Barthold Kuijken, has toured throughout the Americas and Europe, has been heard on many radio broadcasts, and has recorded and produced recordings for many labels.
-He tunes and maintains harpsichords in the New York area, including for the Metropolitan Opera and the Metropolitan Museum.
+He tunes and maintains harpsichords in the New York area, including for the Metropolitan Opera and the Metropolitan Museum of Art.

 BAROQUE GUITAR, CITTERN, VOICE, WINDS